 It is possible to treat flu-like symptoms in the same way as a typical bout of the illness.
 Drinking plenty of fluids, getting rest, and staying warm can all help.
 Taking pain relievers to ease any discomfort is usually safe, but it is advisable to check with a doctor first.

 The symptoms of tiredness, disrupted sleep, and irritation can make everyday activities more difficult.
 Planning a quieter few days while stopping antidepressants can reduce stress.

 It can be difficult to tell the difference between discontinuation symptoms and relapse.
 If a person is concerned that depression is returning, they might wish to seek medical advice.
 In some cases, a doctor may prescribe medication to help with withdrawal symptoms.

-Discontinuation symptoms should not last for more than 2 weeks.
+Discontinuation symptoms tends to last for 1 to 2 weeks, but can last longer in some cases.
 Having a good support network in place or someone understanding to talk to during this time can be beneficial.